-The course will give a thorough overview of applicationspecific, content-centric and collaborative services, the challenges of the Internet as a service and application development platform, and its service implementation are also covered, including service quality issues as well.
+The course will give a thorough overview of application-specific, content-centric and collaborative services, the challenges of the Internet as a service and application development platform, and its service models.
+The technology foundations necessary for service implementation are also covered, including service quality issues as well.
 Use cases from different application areas are discussed to show the process of service planning and implementations well as the method to build successful business models.
 An Internet architect will be able to develop efficient network services satisfying the required service quality.
 During the course project homework the students will gain experience in practice as well.
 (4 credits)